 13. TV Advertising – If you get an opportunity for some cheap exposure it may be worthwhile.
 The best television marketing opportunities would be during programs specifically aimed at your target prospects while they are thinking about your services - like during a program about home improvement or cars.

 16. Local Networking Events –Chambers of commerce and many professional organizations host networking events all the time and you won't miss them if you signup for their email newsletters and pay attention.
 Make as many connections as possible and follow up with those who can assist your insurance marketing with referrals.
 These events are always loaded with salespeople, focus on how you can help everyone you meet and have fun.
-Help others be successful and the karma will come back to help your insurance agency marketing.
+Read this article for 34 more ideas about insurance agent networking.

 17. Host Seminars – It requires promotion, but you can host seminars about financial planning, understanding insurance, saving money on insurance etc. Invite people to your agency, use a meeting room at a local chamber, space from a community center, or rent a location.
 Present a topic that is time sensitive and enticing.
 Who in their right mind is going to sign up for “Learning About Deferred Medical Savings Accounts”?
 Do something like, “7 Secrets to Stop Uncle Sam From Stealing Your Retirement” instead.

 19. Email Newsletters - Capture your clients' email and develop an insurance marketing email newsletter.
 Online email marketing providers can help you produce professional looking newsletters and track who opened emails, what they clicked on, and how long they viewed the message.
 Make sure to send useful information.
 People receive too much spam and you don’t want to be that type of insurance email marketing sender.
 Sending sales emails can be illegal.
 CAN SPAM Act.
 A lot of guys use Constant Contact but for our insurance marketing ideas newsletter, we use a service called Aweber but we've also had good results from another provider named MailChimp.